lucasjerocha/lucasjerocha/README.md

 - 🎓 My projects on GitHub come from my **academic journey.**

-- 🔭 I’m currently doing an internship program at the **PRF - Gas Solutions.**
+- 🔭 I’m currently doing an internship program at **PRF - Gas Solutions.**

 - 👩‍🎓 I’m an Industrial engineer from **University of Coimbra.**